Wall Street rallies to recover some of Friday's sell-off after Trump softens his criticism of China

 For its part, China urged the United States to resolve differences through negotiations instead of threats.
 "We do not want a tariff war but we are not afraid of one," the Commerce Ministry said in a statement posted online.

-The market's big moves bracketing the weekend echo its manic swings in April.
+The big moves for the market bracketing the weekend echo its manic swings in April.
 That's when Trump shocked investors with his "Liberation Day" announcement of worldwide tariffs, only to eventually relent on many to give time to negotiate trade deals with other countries.

-If this time ends up similarly, with trade tensions and uncertainty subsiding, potentially even after a sharp drop for stock prices, conditions could allow for a rolling recovery to continue into 2026, according to Morgan Stanley strategists led by Michael Wilson.
+If this time ends up similarly, potentially even after a sharp drop for stock prices, subsiding trade tensions and uncertainty could allow for a rolling recovery to continue into 2026, according to Morgan Stanley strategists led by Michael Wilson.

-To be sure, the U.S. stock market may have been primed for a drop and was perhaps just looking for a potential trigger.

-Not only did Trump's backdown from tariffs in April help launch stock prices, so did expectations for several cuts to interest rates by the Federal Reserve to help the economy.
+Not only did Trump's backdown from tariffs help launch stock prices since April, so did expectations for several cuts to interest rates by the Federal Reserve to help the economy.

+Broadcom jumped 10.2% for Monday's biggest gain in the S&P 500 after announcing a collaboration with OpenAI.
+The maker of ChatGPT will design custom AI accelerators, and Broadcom will help develop and deploy them.

+For stocks broadly to look less expensive, either prices need to fall, or companies’ profits need to rise.

-That’s raising the stakes in the upcoming earnings reporting season for U.S. companies, which are set to say how much profit they made during the summer.
+That’s raising the stakes for the upcoming earnings reporting season, with big U.S. companies lining up to say how much profit they made during the summer.
 JPMorgan Chase, Johnson & Johnson and United Airlines are some of the big names on the calendar this upcoming week.

-Fastenal tumbled 3.8% after the maker of fasteners and safety supplies reported on Monday a profit for the latest quarter that was slightly weaker than analysts expected.
+Fastenal tumbled 6.4% after the maker of fasteners and safety supplies reported a profit for the latest quarter that was slightly weaker than analysts expected.

 At Bank of America, strategist Savita Subramanian is optimistic that companies across the S&P 500 can deliver a bigger overall profit than analysts expected.
-Besides reports showing a resilient U.S. economy, she also pointed to the benefits of the U.S. dollar's weakening against other currencies for big U.S. companies, which increases the value of their sales made overseas, in a BofA Global Research report.
+Besides reports showing a resilient U.S. economy, she also pointed in a BofA Global Research report to how the U.S. dollar's weakening against other currencies boosts the value of sales made abroad by big U.S. companies.

-In stock markets abroad, indexes edged up in Europe following losses in Asia, which had their first opportunity to react to Trump's initial threat from Friday of additional tariffs on China.
+In stock markets abroad, indexes were mixed in Europe following losses in Asia, which had their first opportunity to react to Trump's threat from Friday of additional tariffs on China.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.